muruganandham/WhirlyGlobe-Maply-Site/tutorial/hello_earth.md

 layout: tutorial
 ---

+You need to create an Xcode project.
+We’ll call it **HelloEarth** and you’ll add all your tutorial code to it.

 Open Xcode, select File, New, and then Project.
 Use the Single View Application Template.

 ![Single View Application]({{ site.baseurl }}/images/tutorial/hello_earth_template.png)